 - We’re also assuming that the home would need 40m of trenching and 40m of drill and inject.

-- We would use Termidor HE, which is the best product on the market (in our opinion).
+- We’re assuming the use of Termidor HE, which is the best product on the market (in our opinion).

 - Lastly, we’re assuming the life expectancy is 5 years, meaning it will need to be replenished every 5 years.